French president says Trump wants to achieve ceasefire at upcoming Alaska summit

+Putin, Zelenskyy said, “is trying to apply pressure ... on all sectors of the Ukrainian front” in an attempt to show that Russia is “capable of occupying all of Ukraine.”

+Putin is also bluffing about sanctions, “as if they do not matter to him and are ineffective.
+In reality, sanctions are very helpful and are hitting Russia’s war economy hard,” Zelenskyy said.

-Speaking after the virtual meeting between Trump, Ukrainian President Volodymyr Zelenskyy and other European leaders, Macron said Trump was prioritizing a ceasefire between Ukraine and Russia.
+Speaking after the video conference between Trump, Zelenskyy and other European leaders, Macron said Trump was prioritizing a ceasefire between Ukraine and Russia.
 He added that Trump had been clear that “territorial issues relating to Ukraine ... will only be negotiated by the Ukrainian president.”

 Following his meeting Friday with the Russian leader, Trump will also “seek a future trilateral meeting” — one involving Trump, Putin and Zelenskyy, Macron said.